TerezaClarence/Chromosome-Condensation/README.md

 First, create a folder where you want to run simulations:
 `mkdir test_sim`

 `cd test_sim`

 Make sure you copy all the code files from chromo_sim_code to the folder where you want to run simulations:
 `cp path_to_code_folder/chromo_sim_code/* ./ `

-Next, set up parameters in the initConfig.hpp (for parameter description see ‘Documentation’) and then compile the code:
+Next, set up parameters in the initConfig.hpp (for parameter description see **Documentation**) and then compile the code:
 `make`

 Run the simulation: